-The United Arab Emirates comprises of seven emirates.
+The United Arab Emirates comprises seven emirates.
 The emirates include Dubai, Abu Dhabi, Fujairah, Ajman, Umm al Quwain, Ras al Khaimah and Sharjah.
-Each emirate follows their rules and regulations.
-One of the key strengths of United Arab Emirates is sharp focus on economic diversification.
-This includes development in the different industries and sectors such as trade, banking, tourism, service and manufacturing.
-The secret to consistent growth has been a strong and stable political system, excellent infrastructure and banking processes.
+Each emirate follows its rules and regulations.
+One of the key strengths of the United Arab Emirates is its focus on economic diversification.
+This diversification involves development in different industries and sectors such as trade, banking, tourism, service, and manufacturing.
+The secret to consistent growth has been a strong and stable political system, excellent infrastructure, and banking processes.
 The biggest strength of the Emirates lies in its multicultural diversity.
-The culture is driven by Islamic values with a integration of traditional values and modernity.
-This has resulted in n ecosystem which respects and celebrates values/traditions of the residents and tourists from all over the world.
-In fact, the year 2019 was declared the Year of Tolerance to cherish status of UAE as a global hub of peace, harmony and diversity.
+Islamic values drive the culture with the integration of traditional values and modernity.
+This has resulted in an ecosystem that respects and celebrates the values/traditions of the residents and tourists from all over the world.
+The year 2019 was declared the "Year of Tolerance" to cherish the status of UAE as a global hub of peace, harmony, and diversity.

-An IMF report from October 2020 has forecast the UAE's nonoil real GDP to grow 3.0% in 2021.
+An IMF report from October 2020 has forecast the UAE's non-oil real GDP to grow by 3.0% in 2021.

-The International Congress and Convention Association (ICCA) lists 23 members in the UAE out of the 53 in the Gulf/ Middle east region.
+The International Congress and Convention Association (ICCA) lists 23 members in the UAE out of the 53 in the Gulf/ Middle East region.
 There are 15 ICCA members in Dubai, and 6 members in Abu Dhabi.

 English is widely spoken and used in business.